parrt/cs652/lectures/terminology.md

 cc -O -S t.c
 ```

-on ARM chip and it makes it clear what's going on, some you know its assembly code.
+on ARM chip and it makes it clear what's going on.

 ```c
 #include <stdio.h>